youyanggu/covid19_projections/about.md

 ## Concerns with the IHME model

+In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.
+We compare our projections (C19Pro) with IHME below.

 {% include iframe_ny_comparison.html %}

 The above plots compare our April 17 projections for New York and Italy, two of the most heavily-impacted regions by COVID-19.
 IHME's projections failed to accurately capture the true trajectory for these two regions.
 Our projections, meanwhile, have been significantly more accurate.
-Below, we will go into further details as to why IHME is a flawed model.
+Below, we will go into further details as to why IHME is a deeply flawed model.

-In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.

-Unfortunately, the IHME model is deeply flawed.
 There are existing news articles such as [STAT News](https://www.statnews.com/2020/04/17/influential-covid-19-model-uses-flawed-methods-shouldnt-guide-policies-critics-say/), [CNN](https://www.cnn.com/2020/04/13/health/ihme-model-death-predictions/index.html), and [Quartz](https://qz.com/1840186/what-the-ihme-covid-19-model-can-and-cant-tell-the-us/) that agree with our concerns.

 In the words of Ruth Etzioni, an epidemiologist at Seattle’s Fred Hutchinson Cancer Research Center, “that \[the IHME model\] is being used for policy decisions and its results interpreted wrongly is a travesty unfolding before our eyes.”